inaos/iron-array-python/README.md

 This package supports two modes for building the Python extension: develop and release.

-* The develop mode uses the `iarray` repo locallly, including its `contribs/c-blosc2` submodule so as to find the headers and libraries (you must ensure that the libraries can be found in the `build/` directory of the both repo *and* submodule).
-This allows to develop both packages in parallel without the need to re-install in every iteration.
+* The develop mode uses the `iarray` repo locallly so as to find the headers and libraries (you must ensure that the libraries can be found in the `build/` directory of the local repo).
+This allows to develop both packages (the C library and the Python wrapper) in parallel without the need to re-install the C library in every iteration.

-* The release mode assumes that both the `iarray` and `blosc2` libraries are installed in the system.
+* The release mode assumes that both the `iarray` library is installed in the system.

 The two modes are setup and driven by environment variables.
 Here are examples: